ratchetcat/commander/README.txt

 == DESCRIPTION:

-Commander combines the execution of system commands and logging.
+Commander combines the execution of system commands with logging.

 == FEATURES/PROBLEMS: